yereverluvinunclebert/Uranus-Ywidget/README.md

 Widget (Konfabulator) Engine.
 Created for XP, Vista, Win7, 8, 10+ as well as the Apple Mac.

+This widget is now deprecated and is retained for historical reasons only, it still works but time moves ever onward - please use the VB6 version instead that you will find here: https://github.com/yereverluvinunclebert/Uranus-VB6-Widget

 ![uranus](https://github.com/yereverluvinunclebert/Uranus-Ywidget/assets/2788342/fa39bb84-3152-4e66-a67b-8133b7fd56c5)

 This Uranus Desktop Widget is an attractive dieselpunk Yahoo widget for your